Daniel-KM/Omeka-S-module-Access/README.md

 Installation
 ------------

-The module depends on module [Generic] and [GuestUser], so install them first.
+The module depends on module [Guest], so install them first.

 See general end user documentation for [installing a module].